followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditorPreparing.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **editorPreparing** event.
-Executed before an editor is created.
+A function that is executed before an editor is created.
 <!--/shortDescription-->

 <!--fullDescription-->
 Many **TreeList** elements are based on editors.
-For example, the search panel is based on a text box, the selection column uses check boxes, etc. Within this handler, you can customize a default editor or substitute it for another DevExtreme editor.
+For example, the search panel is based on a text box, the selection column uses check boxes, etc. Within this function, you can customize a default editor or substitute it for another DevExtreme editor.
 To do the latter, assign the editor's name to the **editorName** field and then configure the editor in the **editorOptions** object.
-If you specify the editor's **onValueChanged** handler, call the **setValue(newValue)** method in it to update the cell value.
+If you specify the editor's **onValueChanged** function, call the **setValue(newValue)** method in it to update the cell value.

 ---
 ##### jQuery